dolittle/Runtime/Documentation/Concepts/projections.md

 They are closely linked, in fact so closely that there is a one-to-one relationship between projections and their corresponding read models.

 ## Read models
-A read model represents a view into the data in your system.
+A read model represents a view into the data in your system, and are used when you want to show data or build a view.
+It's essentially a [Data transfer object](https://en.wikipedia.org/wiki/Data_transfer_object) (DTO) specialized for reading.
 They are computed from the events, and are as such read-only object without any behaviour seen from the user interface.
 Some also refer to read models as _materialized views_.